celestiaorg/docs/nodes/consensus-node.md

 ### Minimum height retention

-The `min-retain-blocks` configuration can be used to in conjunction with the configurations above to set the pruning parameters and unbonding period to prune the state but retain the tendermint block data.
+The `min-retain-blocks` configuration in `app.toml` can be used to in conjunction with the configurations above to set the pruning parameters and unbonding period to prune the state but retain the tendermint block data.
 For example, a node operator could set the `pruning` to `"everything"`, but set `min-retain-blocks` to something larger than the unbonding period (21 days aka ~150,000 blocks at 12s blocks) to prune all of the state but keep the last `min-retain-blocks` blocks of data.
 The default is currently to not prune block data, however future versions of `celestia-app` will prune values past few months by default.

 ```toml
 # MinRetainBlocks defines the minimum block height offset from the current